 Abdominal Ultrasound

-I have read reports that say it doesn’t discriminate based on sex or breed, and others that say breeds like Beagles, Boston Terriers, Dachshunds, Yorkies, Poodles and Boxers are more prone, and females slightly more than males.
-I’ve also read it tends to happen around 6 years of age or 8.
+Other reports say breeds like Beagles, Boston Terriers, Dachshunds, Yorkies, Poodles, and Boxers are more prone, and females slightly more than males.

-Please don’t start panicking if you have one of the breeds mentioned, because it in no way means your dog will develop Cushing’s.
-Carry on caring for him as you do, and like I mentioned above, see your vet if you notice any changes.
+Carry on caring for him as you do, and as I mentioned above, see your vet if you notice any changes.

-If your dog has iatrogenic Cushing’s we know it is caused by steroid use, so the obvious way to reverse the condition is by stopping their use.
-Your vet will help you do that with a withdrawal schedule.
-Since there is a strong possibility the original condition that was being treated will come back, be sure to speak to your vet about alternative treatments.
+Since there is a strong possibility that the original condition being treated will return, be sure to speak to your vet about alternative treatments.

-If your dog has Adrenal Dependent Cushing’s the tumour could, technically, be removed by surgery.
-However it/they are often impossible to see, may have already spread, the operation is tricky and post op complications a big enough concern that it is not commonly done.
+However, they are often impossible to see, may have already spread, the operation is tricky, and post-op complications are a big enough concern that it is not commonly done.

-The following information about treatment options was taken from the FDA website.
+The following information about treatment options was taken from the FDA website:

 - has kidney or liver disease